lloydwatkin/massah/README.md

 ### Starting your application

-If your helper exports a ```beforeTests``` or ```startApplication``` method then these will be called and passed a callback parameter.
+If your helper exports a ```beforeSuite``` or ```beforeFeature``` method then these will be called and passed a callback parameter.
 The callback should be called when your application has completed starting up.

-If using Browserstack then you will need to start your application before your tests run (i.e. in ```beforeTests```).
+If using Browserstack then you will need to start your application before your tests run (i.e. in ```beforeSuite```).
 This is because their browserstack local process requires a listener to be available on your application port whilst running.

 ### Stopping your application

-If your helper exports a ```afterTests``` or ```stopApplication``` method then these will be called and passed a callback parameter.
+If your helper exports a ```afterSuite``` or ```afterFeature``` method then these will be called and passed a callback parameter.
 The callback should be called when your application has completed closing down.

 ### Accessing your application